BlueAgent/Discord-bot-for-learning/README.md

 # Discord-bot-for-learning
-Discord bot for learning git on the command line + more
+Discord bot for learning git, go, linux, and to have fun!